hoannguyen02/self-js/interview-questions/common.md

 - Create a mock function with jest.fn().
 - Write manual mock: Create module file same name, interface as the module in a mocks directory (next to the module) and export by default.
 Then use jest.mock() to tell Jest using mock instead of actual module.

+# Do you know VueJS?
+- Yes, I maintained 1 project written in Vue version 2 in 2018.
+Fixed few bugs at that time then we fully convert it into Angular 2+.

 # Let's say you have a component with rendering problems, low performance.
 Clients complain about that.
 How do you approach that?
 (Rendering issue on client. how to debug/optimize)
 1. Identify the problem by analyze the component code to see if any unnecessary re-renders, inefficient data fetching, which part can be pre-renders, etc